Adamskoullos/Vue-JS-Guide/markDown-files/6-vue-crud.md

 ## PUT request - Edit task

-We will have a separate edit view component that opens when the task edit icon is clicked that pre-populates with the existing data values by using v-model:
+We will have a separate edit view component that opens when the task edit icon is clicked that pre-populates with the existing data values by using v-model two way data bind:

 1. Add new EditTask.vue to the views folder and add an `<h1>` for now